Metered-dose inhaler

-A metered-dose inhaler (MDI) is a device that delivers a specific amount of medication to the lungs, in the form of a short burst of aerosolized medicine that is usually self-administered by the patient via inhalation.
+A metered-dose inhaler (MDI) is a device that delivers a specific amount of medication to the lungs in the form of a short burst of aerosolized medicine that is usually self-administered by the patient via inhalation.
 It is the most commonly used delivery system for treating asthma, chronic obstructive pulmonary disease (COPD) and other respiratory diseases.
-The medication in a metered dose inhaler is most commonly a bronchodilator, corticosteroid or a combination of both for the treatment of asthma and COPD.
+The medication in a metered dose inhaler is most commonly a bronchodilator, corticosteroid or a combination of both for treating asthma and COPD.
 Other medications less commonly used but also administered by MDI are mast cell stabilizers, such as cromoglicate or nedocromil.

 Description

-A metered-dose inhaler consists of three major components; the canister which is produced in aluminium or stainless steel by means of deep drawing, where the formulation resides; the metering valve, which allows a metered quantity of the formulation to be dispensed with each actuation; and an actuator (or mouthpiece) which allows the patient to operate the device and directs the aerosol into the patient's lungs., The formulation itself is made up of the drug, a liquefied gas propellant and, in many cases, stabilising excipients.
+A metered-dose inhaler consists of three major components: the canister, which is produced in aluminum or stainless steel by means of deep drawing, where the formulation resides; the metering valve, which allows a metered quantity of the formulation to be dispensed with each actuation; and an actuator (or mouthpiece) which enables the patient to operate the device and directs the aerosol into the patient's lungs.
+The formulation comprises the drug, a liquefied gas propellant and, in many cases, stabilizing excipients.
 The actuator contains the mating discharge nozzle and generally includes a dust cap to prevent contamination.

-To use the inhaler the patient presses down on the top of the canister, with their thumb supporting the lower portion of the actuator.
-Actuation of the device releases a single metered dose of the formulation which contains the medication either dissolved or suspended in the propellant.
+To use the inhaler, the patient presses down on the top of the canister, with their thumb supporting the lower portion of the actuator.
+Actuation of the device releases a single metered dose of the formulation, which contains the medication either dissolved or suspended in the propellant.
 Breakup of the volatile propellant into droplets, followed by rapid evaporation of these droplets, results in the generation of an aerosol consisting of micrometer-sized medication particles that are then inhaled.

 Uses

 Metered-dose inhalers are only one type of inhaler, but they are the most commonly used type.
 The replacement of chlorofluorocarbons propellants with hydrofluoroalkanes (HFA) resulted in the redesign of metered-dose inhalers in the 1990s.
-For one variety of beclomethasone inhaler, this redesign resulted in considerably smaller aerosol particles being produced, and led to an increase of potency by a factor of 2.6.
+For one variety of beclomethasone inhalers, this redesign resulted in considerably smaller aerosol particles being produced and increased in potency by a factor of 2.6.